Do you need the meningitis vaccine?

-What is the meningitis jab?
+What is meningitis vaccine?

-Some elements of teen and student life increase risk of transmission.
+Some elements of teen and student life increase risk of meningitis transmission.
 Meningitis isn't actually that easy to catch but activities that put you at risk include kissing, coughing or sneezing on someone in close proximity - such as at a gig, festival or club - drinking from the same bottle or glass, or sharing cigarettes.

 On average there are around 3,200 cases of bacterial meningitis a year; after babies, 16-25 year olds are the age group most affected.